Xezard/XConfiguration/README.md

 XConfiguration is a convenient library for interacting with the Bukkit / Spigot configuration.

 * Supported Java version: 8+
-* Tested on spigot version: 1.14.4
+* Tested on spigot version: 1.16.4
+* Tested on bungeecord

 ## Getting started